 What is dengue?

+The greatest risk is if you visit an area where dengue mosquitoes are present, whilst there is a current outbreak, as this means that there are large numbers of infected people and, therefore, many infected mosquitoes.
+This is most likely in cities, where people are more crowded.
+It's also more likely if public hygiene and sanitation are poor so that there are many mosquitoes.
 Dengue is carried by mosquitoes in warmer parts of the world, including Africa, South America, the Eastern Mediterranean, Southeast Asia and the Western Pacific.
-There have been outbreaks in the southern states of the USA.
+There have also been outbreaks in the southern states of the USA.

 How common is it in the UK?